craigshoemaker/spineedit/README.md

 ## Usage

-After installation of the chrome extension, you will be ableto easily email the author of an Azure Document by clicking the Email Author button per below.
+After installation of the chrome extension, you will be able to easily email the author of an Azure Document by clicking the Email Author button per below.

 | Website | Click on the... | |
 |---------|-----------------| --- |